 Auto Read is enabled.
 When flashing, the instrument has detected a 'Stable' reading and locked the value.
 Press MEAS to resume live reading.
-See Section 3-Auto Read to disable this feature, or go to SETUP...SYSTEM...AUTO READ .
-Based on the stability criteria settings in System Setup, the instrument has detected a stable reading.
+See [Section 3-Auto Read](#) to disable this feature, or go to SETUP...SYSTEM...AUTO READ.

+Stable

 Password Protection: Enabled.
-Requires password for all calibration and setup menus Password Protection: Disabled.
+Requires password for all calibration and setup menus

+Password Protection: Disabled.
 No password required for any menu.

 Print Setting Timed interval is active; data is being output at regular intervals.

 "High Alarm", "Low Alarm", or "Cal Due" alarm limit had been reached.
 High/Low alarms also have an audible notification..

 Sample ID: User selectable five digit number to identify samples.

 Measuring Range # of displayed value (1 thru 5).
-Applicable to Conductivity, TDS, Salinity, or Resistivity measurements only Automatic Temperature Compensation is active; temperature is being actively acquired with attached electrode.
+Applicable to Conductivity, TDS, Salinity, or Resistivity measurements only

+Automatic Temperature Compensation is active; temperature is being actively acquired with attached electrode.
 ATC is recommended.

 Manual Temperature Compensation is active.
 A temperature sensor may not be attached so the default temperature is used.
-See Section 9-Temperature Calibration to calibrate the ATC or MTC temperature values.
+See [Section 9-Temperature Calibration](#) to calibrate the ATC or MTC temperature values.